aevarel/PPM-Compression-CLI/README.md

         - The name of the file to be decompressed, if using a PPM file to be compressed with the -c flag, or a compressed image file to be decompressed with the -d flag.
         - If no filename is provided, the program will read from standard input.
             - The round trip flag will not work with standard input, as the program will not be able to read the compressed file from standard input.
+- **It is important to note that the compression will be performed *in-place,* meaning that the file will be overwritten in compression.**